Am I a carer?

 Caring for someone can be rewarding but it can also be hard work, and at times it may seem overwhelming.
-You may feel a mixture of emotions such as guilt, resentment, sadness and frustration.
+You might feel a mixture of emotions such as guilt, resentment, sadness and frustration.
 It’s important to recognise how you’re feeling and that it’s okay to feel this way.

 You shouldn’t feel worried or unsure about asking for help and support.
 The first step to getting help is to ask for a carer's assessment from your local council.
 See our factsheet Getting help from the council as a carer to find out more.